Discord-Bot-Builder/Docs/faq/blocks.md

     // types : unspecified, undefined, null, object, boolean, number, text, list, date, action
   ```

-  In the `name` fild gets the Name of the variable used in the code section.
-Please make shure that the names are Unique for the File.
+  In the `name` field gets the Name of the Variable used in the code section.
+Please make shure that the Names are Unique for the File.

-  `title` is the Name how it shown in DBB itself.
+  `title` is the Name how its shown in DBB-Editor itself.

-  `description` is the Text that Pops up if you Hover on the Connectionpoint in DBB.
+  `description` is the Text that Pops up if you hover on the Connectionpoint in DBB-Editor.
 Helpfull to Descripe the Types here ;).

    `types` is an Array of Types that can be Connected here.
-If you want only one Type to be Connected use `[ "yourtype" ]` if you need more use a comma seperated list inside the `[]` like this `[ "unspecified", "undefined", "null", "object" ]`.
+If you want only one Type to be connected use `[ "yourtype" ]`.
+If you need more, use a comma seperated list inside the `[]` like this `[ "unspecified", "undefined", "null", "object" ]`.

    The `inputs` field is an Array of Objects.
-That mean you can Add as many Inputs you need by Cloning the Object and add it again.
-To make it valid **between** the Objects there **needs** to be a `,`.
-Thats for all Type of Field from Type are Array!!!
+That mean you can add as many Inputs you need by cloning the Object and add it again.
+To make it valid, **between** the Objects **needs** to be a `,`.
+Thats for all fields from type Array or Object!!!

    <details>
       <summary>Example</summary>